adampetrie/waterparks-ohio/_water-parks/the-beach-water-park.md

 ---
 title: The Beach
+slug: the-beach-water-park
 description: water park in Mason Ohio.
 Over 45 water slides including the Cliff - rated one of the best water slides in the country where you drop 5 stories in 3 seconds!
-slug: the-beach-water-park
+excerpt:

+location:
+  city: Mason, Ohio
   lat: 39.3616699
   lng: -84.262604
   place_id: ChIJy3j2jub3QIgRkwZIMKc5toI

+images:
-image_path: images/the-beach-water-park
+  path: images/the-beach-water-park
-image_source: Images courtesy of thebeachwaterpark.com.
+  credit: Images courtesy of thebeachwaterpark.com.
 ---

 Come to the Beach!
 With over 45 water slides including a 4 lane racing slide, a 500-foot Big Kahuna water slide, a 1,000 foot super slide and the Cliff – rated one of the best water slides in the country where you will drop 5 stories in 3 seconds!
 The younger kids will enjoy the Big Creek Beach that includes a 600-gallon dump bucket, water cannons, and 3 slides.
 Additional highlights include a wave pool, zip line and indoor arcade.